 Am I gay?
-Am I bi?
+Am I bisexual?

 Is it normal?

 Coming out can be a huge relief.
 It may ease the feelings of isolation.
-You may feel like you can finally be yourself, and not have to lie any more.
-However it is extremely important that you do this only when you feel comfortable with the situation.
+You may feel like you can finally be yourself, and not have to lie anymore.
+However, it is extremely important that you do this only when you feel comfortable with the situation.

-What is 'homophobia'?
+What is homophobia?